Expert Gallbladder Surgeon in Phoenix, AZ

 Obstruction of the bile flow by gallstones in the gallbladder or bile ducts causes abdominal pain, nausea, and vomiting following meals and can lead to severe infections and inflammation.
 Laparoscopic removal of the gallbladder involves four small incisions in the abdomen.
 Patients are usually able to return home within one day following surgery and experience minimal postoperative pain.

 If you're facing symptoms of a dysfunctional gallbladder, it may need to be removed.
 This will mean you will have to modify your diet, but the gallbladder is a non-vital organ.
 If your doctor suggests having your gallbladder removed, you may need to choose a surgeon.
-Dr. Shawn Stevenson are board certified and highly trained general surgeons, with high ratings from patients on sites such as Healthgrades.
+The surgeons at Agave Surgical Specialists are board-certified and highly trained general surgeons, with high ratings from patients on sites such as Healthgrades.
 Located near Phoenix, AZ, we are experts in performing laparoscopic cholecystectomy, a gallbladder surgery that uses a small lighted camera called a laparoscope during the surgery.

 Learn about gallbladder surgery and understand your options